 7. MCPTT users are notified of the incoming MCPTT group call.
 The functional alias of the group call initiating MC service user may be displayed.

 8. The receiving MCPTT clients send the MCPTT emergency group call response to the MCPTT server to acknowledge the MCPTT emergency group call request.
 The response may also contain a functional alias of the responding MC service user, which is verified (valid and activated for the user) by the MCPTT server.
+In addition, a receiving MCPTT client check whether it is already involved in an MCPTT emergency group call when using this functional alias and whether the maximum number of parallel MCPTT emergency group calls when using this functional alias has been reached.
+If so, an MCPTT client rejects the MCPTT emergency group call request and does not participate in this MCPTT emergency group call.

 9. The MCPTT server sends the MCPTT emergency group call response to the MCPTT user 1 to inform the successful MCPTT emergency call establishment.
 The response may contain the functional alias(es), which may be displayed.